Get the answers to FAQs, then compare mortgage rates to find the right deal for you.

 You can apply for a mortgage from a bank or other financial institution, such as a credit union, building society or specialist mortgage lender.
 Although you can apply directly, using an independent mortgage adviser might help you find the right deal.

-With an interest-only product, the borrower repays the interest charged against the loan for a fixed term, but doesn't repay the capital itself.
+With an interest-only product, the borrower repays the interest charged against the loan for the term, but doesn't repay the capital itself.
 At the end of the fixed term the capital remains to be paid and it's expected that methods such as savings or investment plans will have been put in place by the homeowner to cover the debt.

 Interest-only mortgages are now far less common than they used to be for residential home purchases, although they're still commonplace for buy-to-let mortgages.